 Top-level American soccer had been missing from Seattle since the original Sounders, who had begun play in 1974, folded in 1983, one year before the entire North American Soccer League collapsed.
 Major League Soccer was established in 1993 without Seattle.
 Any attempt by the city to land an MLS team depended on having a stadium built for soccer.
 The existing venues -- the huge Kingdome and little Memorial Stadium -- were deemed unsuitable by the league's commissioner.

-In 1996 Microsoft co-founder Paul Allen (b.
-1953) agreed to buy the Seattle Seahawks on the condition that a new stadium be built to house the National Football League team.
+In 1996 Microsoft co-founder Paul Allen (1953-2018) agreed to buy the Seattle Seahawks on the condition that a new stadium be built to house the National Football League team.
 He wanted about three quarters of the cost to be paid by public funds, which required approval by the state's voters.
 There was considerable resistance to the idea, especially if the stadium would be used for only 10 games a year.
 Urged by members of the sizeable local soccer community, Allen agreed to make the building suitable for Olympic and World Cup soccer as well as football.
 The resulting added support appeared to swing the election.
 On June 17, 1997, voters narrowly approved $300 million in public funding for the $430 million project.
 "It was a squeaker.
 We needed soccer.
 It powered this thing through," said Bert Kolde, president of Allen's organization, Football Northwest (Gastineau, 6).

 Construction began in 2000 on the former site of the Kingdome, which was imploded on March 26 of that year.
 The plan approved by voters called for an open-air stadium with natural grass -- the playing surface required by FIFA, soccer's international governing body.
 But after studying the situation, Allen's representatives (then operating under the name First & Goal) recommended an artificial surface called FieldTurf.
 Their reasoning was that with two teams using the field, natural grass wouldn't stand up to Seattle's wet weather.
 Soccer supporters recoiled at the thought of an artificial surface, but eventually accepted FieldTurf on condition that temporary sod would be installed if needed.